Eduard Markarov: Managerial career

 His managing career started suddenly in 1976, hardly a year after he retired as a football player.
 Head coach Victor Maslov left Ararat Yerevan and Markarov, having more respect in the team, was asked to become the head coach.
 He accepted, officially becoming a football manager at 33 years of age.
 Markarov led Ararat to the 1976 Soviet Top League spring finals.
 Ararat Yerevan also made it to the 1976 Soviet Cup under Markarov's guidance.
 After the successful debut season, Markarov left the team to begin training children at the National Football School of the Armenian SSR.
 In 1979, he went to Algeria to teach at the Institute of Science and Sports.
 On his return, he joined the Ararat Yerevan coaching staff again for the 1984–85 season, as an assistant to Nikita Simonyan, who also coached Ararat when Markarov played for the team.
 He was an assistant coach for the Soviet Union national under-21 football team from 1986 until the collapse of the Soviet Union in 1991.
 The youth team won the 1990 UEFA European Under-21 Football Championship and came in third place in the 1991 FIFA World Youth Championship during Markarov's time on the staff.
 Markarov then went back to working with Armenian teams of the now independent Armenia.
 Markarov managed Malatia Yerevan for the first ever Armenian Premier League in 1992 and became the first ever manager of the Armenia national football team, leading the team from 1992 to 1994.
 He managed Erebuni Yerevan for the 1995–96 season.
 From 1995 to 1999, Markarov worked in Lebanon with the Lebanese Armenian club Homenmen Beirut, which won the Lebanese Elite Cup in 1999.
 Markarov was the manager of Mika Yerevan from 2000 to 2001, during which time they won the Armenian Cup in both 2000 and 2001.
 For the 2008 season, he worked as the head coach of Kilikia Yerevan [1].
 Markarov improved the team results, but they did not rise up from last place.
 At the end of the year, Makarov voluntarily resigned and moved to the position of trainer-breeder of the club from 2008 to 2010.
 As of 2010, Markarov is the vice-president of coaching issues and director of the football school of club Mika Yerevan.
 Following the leave of head coach of Mika Armen Shahgeldyan from his position, it had been proposed that Markarov would fill the vacancy.
 Markarov worked as the acting head coach of Mika Yerevan from June to July 2011.

 Style of play

-Markarov was highly technical, inventive, skillfully carried out passing, had distinguished artistry and always represented a danger to the goalkeeper and accurate kicker.
+Markarov was known for his technical play and passing ability.
+As a forward, he was noted for his shooting accuracy and his ability to create scoring opportunities.